 Under the Binding Heads of Agreement (HOA), NML and Tata Steel will jointly oversee and supervise the preparation of the feasibility study ("Taconite Feasibility Study") for the Taconite Project.
 Tata Steel and NML will fund 64% and 36% respectively of the cost of the Taconite Feasibility Study, which is estimated at $50 million.

 Upon conclusion of the Taconite Feasibility Study, Tata Steel will have a maximum of four months to make an investment decision.
-A positive investment decision, which is expected by the end of Q1, 2013 could involve the development of either one or both of the deposits.
+A positive investment decision could involve the development of either one or both of the deposits.
 NML will transfer such deposit(s) along with the property and other related rights to such deposit(s) to a Joint Venture Enterprise (JVE).
 If Tata Steel elects to develop only one of the two deposits, NML will retain the property and related rights in respect of the remaining deposit.

 The Binding HOA further provides that following a positive investment decision: